If you lack the inspiration to get your garden in shape and looking beautiful, then our 10 easy gardening tips will help you get started.

 10. Garden Swing

-The last of our easy gardening tips is, if you’re a romantic at heart why not make space for a garden swing?
+Our final tip is, if you’re a romantic at heart why not make space for a garden swing?

 It can add a sense of drama to a small garden or decking area.
 Wrap flowers and leaves around the sides for a flower-child vibe.

 So there you have 10 cost effective gardening tips.
 The best place to start is to think about setting aside a weekend to get in the garden in order to kick start the process.